Treatment Pipeline

 TSHA-102

-Adolescent & Adult Study: Dosing of two patients in the 1st cohort (low dose) was completed in February 2024; the first patient in the high dose cohort has also been dosed.
-Interim data shared in June 2024 from the first two patients in cohort one showed no serious adverse events (SAEs) reported at 52- and 36 weeks post-administration.
+Adolescent & Adult Study: Interim data shared in June 2024 from the first two patients in cohort one showed no serious adverse events (SAEs) reported at 52- and 36 weeks post-administration.
 The patients also showed clinical improvement in multiple clinician and caregiver-assessed efficacy measures.
-Clinical observations reported by the PI include new improvements in motor skills, communication/socialization, autonomic function, and seizures.
-Interim data at 6-weeks from the first patient in the 2nd cohort also showed no SAEs or dose-limiting toxicities.
+Clinical observations reported by the Pl include new improvements in motor skills, communication/socialization, autonomic function, and seizures.

 Patients in both cohorts will be evaluated over the next 60+ months.
 The trial is currently recruiting female participants aged 12 and older in Montreal, Canada, and as follows in the United States:

 Pediatric Study: Taysha has dosed two of six Part A female pediatric patients ages 5-8 years old in cohort one (low dose).
-Interim data shared in June 2024 from these patients showed no serious adverse events (SAEs) related to TSHA-102 reported at 22- and 11 weeks post-administration.
+Interim data shared in June 2024 from two female pediatric patients ages 5-8 years old in cohort one (low dose) showed no serious adverse events (SAEs) related to TSHA-102 reported at 22- and 11 weeks post-administration.
 The patients also showed clinical improvement in multiple clinician and caregiver-assessed efficacy measures.
 Clinical observations reported by the PI include new improvements in motor skills, communication/socialization, autonomic function, and seizures.
-The Independent Data Monitoring Committee (IDMC) approved dose escalation of the 2nd cohort (high dose) with dosing of the first patient expected in Q3 2024.

-– Coming Soon: UC San Diego (La Jolla, CA), Boston Children’s Hospital (Boston, MA), Children’s Hospital of Philadelphia (Philadelphia, PA), Vanderbilt Kennedy Center (Nashville, TN), University of Texas Southwestern (Dallas, TX), CHU Ste-Justine (Montreal, Quebec, Canada), & Eveline London Children’s Hospital (London, United Kingdom)
+– Coming Soon: UC San Diego (La Jolla, CA), Boston Children’s Hospital (Boston, MA), Children’s Hospital of Philadelphia (Philadelphia, PA), Vanderbilt Kennedy Center (Nashville, TN), & University of Texas Southwestern (Dallas, TX).

 Recent News & Updates: